vinland-technology/flict-obsolete/README.md

 ``later``` - a list of licenses (SPDX short name) that the above license can be turned into

 In the above example we state that GPL-2.0-or-later also can be "GPL-3.0-only".
 If you want to use your own later definition file or disable later definitions by providing an empty file you can use the option ```--later-file```.

+# Exit code and reports

+## Exit code

+FOSS License Checker returns:

+* ***0*** if your component is fully compliant,

+* ***1*** if your component is compliant but there are licenses that you requested (with a policy) to avoid

+* ***2*** if your component is not compliant

+All other exit codes indicate some kind of error.

+## Report

+A report of the component's compliance is created.
+By default a short text report is created.
+With the tools also comes a couple of Report format that can be used.

+## Report formats

+### JSON

+This is currently rewritten and not available.

+### Markdown (pdf, html ..)

+Using this format you can create txt, html, pdf and what format pandoc can create from markdown.

+# License of the FOSS License Checker

+FOSS License Checker is released under GPLv3 (https://www.gnu.org/licenses/gpl-3.0.en.html)

+# The way FOSS License Checker works

+Check out: (doc/how.md)